hyperwallet/hyperwallet-ios-ui-sdk/README.md

 Theme.Label.textColor = UIColor(red: 0 / 255, green: 45 / 255, blue: 67 / 255, alpha: 1)
 Theme.Label.errorColor = .red
 ```

+Note: If you do not use `ThemeManager.applyToUINavigationBar()`, then any changes done to Theme.NavigationBar.xxx will not be reflected.

 ## Error Handling
 In Hyperwallet UI SDK, we categorized HyperwalletException into three groups, which are input errors (business errors), network errors and unexpected errors.